iroitosheik/MNFST/README.md

 **`Failures are catalysts`**

 In European culture we tend to be afraid of failure.
 And its hard to get your head wrapped around the idea that there is nothing to be afraid of in failure.
-Life is an experiment an sometimes these things go wrong and the chemist just take another sample with new knowledge in mind.
+Life is an experiment an sometimes these things go wrong.
+That's when the chemist take another sample with new knowledge in mind.

 Don't seek failure but use it as a rocket towards success.